codeforcats/movie-catalogue-service/notes.md

 java -jar target/rated-movie-info-service-0.0.1-SNAPSHOT.jar

 ## OR
-## build a docker image which runs the executable jar file
+## first build a docker image which runs the executable jar file
 docker build -t rated-movie-info-service-image .

-## and run the image in a container, and run its dependencies in their containers,
+## and then run the image in a container, and run its dependencies in their containers,
 ## all on the same docker host.
 * docker compose up